Programs : Doctoral : Student Handbook : Section Five

 My First Semester's Started: Now What?

 For those of you with student loans hanging over your head from your previous encounters with institutions of higher education, remember that the Office of Financial Aid requires you to be a full-time student.
 If you have come here from another campus, be sure to update your enrollment information with your student loan providers (if you had student loans in the past).
-The Graduate Division considers “full time” for a graduate student to be at least 9 units or any number of units of GEOG 897 or 899.
-Note that Graduate Affairs only pays fees for 6 units each semester.
+The Graduate Division considers "full time" for a graduate student to be at least 9 units of course units or any number of units of GEOG 897 or 899 (at least one unit of 897 or 899).
+Note that Graduate Affairs only pays fees for 6 units each semester (after the first semester of your first year and even then you need to request permission).
 This can and usually does cause confusion, but don't panic.
 Check with Patti and she can tell you how to get things straightened out.
+There are different definitions of full time depending on the purpose.
+Each scholarship or source of aid may have a different definition of full time, so please check this out carefully prior to registration to make sure you fulfill the requirements that you need based on your individual situation.

-The program is centered around a limited number of systematic specializations.
+The program is centered around a limited number of specializations.
 Areas of concentration in Human Geography are Urban, Social and Political Geography.
 In Environmental Geography, you can focus on Society and Environment or Watershed/Ecosystems Analysis.
 Within the realm of Physical Geography you can choose Biogeography, Climatology, Hydrology, or Landscape Ecology.
-In addition, you have to declare at least one research methods or techniques emphasis.
-These include Spatial Quantitative and/or Qualitative Methods, Cartography and Internet Mapping, Geocomputation and Spatial Modeling, Geographic Information Systems (GIS), Remote Sensing and Image Processing, Visualization and Visual Data Mining, Spatial Decision Support Systems and Participatory GIS.
+A specialization in Geographic Information Science can include any of the methods or technique emphases listed below.
+In addition to your specialization, you have to declare at least one research methods or techniques emphasis.
+These include Spatial, Quantitative, and/or Qualitative Methods, Cartography and Internet Mapping, Geocomputation and Spatial Modeling, Geographic Information Systems (GIS), Remote Sensing and Image Processing, Visualization and Visual Data Mining, Spatial Decision Support Systems and Participatory GIS.

 How did I get Admitted?